 - Prepare a bed for your roses.
 Dig the soil over in a sunny position, and then add compost or a rose planting mix.

 - Remove stone fruit from trees and dispose of them to eliminate sources of brown-rot fungus.

-- Start applying Seasol solution to help protect against frost in the colder months.
+- Start applying Amgrow Seaweed Solution to help protect against frost in the colder months.

 - Fungicide to protect indoor and outdoor plants from mould and mildew.